Skip advert

 Value my car

-At 2.3 tonnes, the Range Rover Sport is still a sizable premium SUV, so it's pleasing that Land Rover has managed to deliver a well-judged package that is really good to drive.
+At 2.3 tonnes in petrol and diesel form (or nearly 2.7 tonnes as a plug-in hybrid) the Range Rover Sport is a sizeable premium SUV, so it’s pleasing that Land Rover has delivered a well-judged package that is really good to drive.

-The Sport offers excellent grip, while the steering is light but accurate which inspires confidence, particularly when navigating twisty B roads.
-If you’re prioritising the Sport’s dynamic ability, then we’d advise ticking the Stormer Handling pack on the options list.
-At around £5,000, it’s a relatively expensive extra, but it offers 48-volt active anti-roll control, all-wheel steering, an electronically controlled differential with torque vectoring and configurable dynamics programmes – all of which, when grouped together, help deliver a more agile and responsive feel to how the Sport drives.
+The Sport offers excellent grip, while the steering is light but accurate, inspiring confidence when navigating twisty B-roads.
+If you’re prioritising the Sport’s dynamic ability, then we’d advise ticking the Stormer Handling Pack on the options list.
+It’s a relatively expensive extra, but beyond the four-wheel steer mentioned earlier, it offers 48-volt active anti-roll control, an electronically controlled differential with torque vectoring and configurable dynamics programmes – all of which, when grouped together, help deliver a more agile and responsive feel to how the Sport drives.
+Also, the Sport’s MLA-Flex architecture is 35 per cent stiffer than its predecessor, which makes for a sharper-handling SUV.

 Advertisement - Article continues below